10 Things You Should Never Keep in Your Bedroom

 Trying to relax?
 It might not be very easy if you have vibrant, stimulating colors all over your walls.
 A British survey found that shades of blue, yellow, silver, green, and even orange were most conducive to rest and relaxation, whereas purples, browns, and grays in bedrooms were the worst.
 Keep the colors muted, and you’ll be feeling more calm and relaxed on a daily basis.

 The temperature of your room can make or break a good night’s sleep.
 Your body actually decreases its temperature to prepare for sleep, and a too-warm room can get in the way of that—but being too cold can be uncomfortable and distracting also.
 The ideal temperature is between 60 and 67 degrees, according to sleep.org.
 It can vary based on personal preference, but this range is a good starting point to see what’s best for you.

 Windows without shades

 Shades, blinds, or curtains are a must to get good quality sleep, especially if you’re a night owl or late riser.
 Light can obviously wake you up and interrupt important sleep cycles, but what you might not know is that too much light in your sleeping environment has also been linked to heart problems and higher obesity.
 Of course, these problems could be a result of the consequential sleep deprivation.
 So keep the light out until you wake up, at which point getting lots of natural light can actually help you wake up and feel alert.
-Check out these secrets to better sleep that doctors want you to know.
+Check out these 50 easy ways to sleep better.